Stuart Cable

 Stuart James Cable (19 May 1970 – 7 June 2010) was a Welsh rock drummer and broadcaster, best known as the original drummer for the band Stereophonics.

 Early life

 Cable was born in Aberdare, Rhondda Cynon Taf, on 19 May 1970.
 When he was 10, his father died.
-Thereafter, Cable and his elder brother, Paul, were raised by their mother Mabel (born 1930) on her own.
+Thereafter, Cable and his elder brother, Paul, were raised by their mother Mabel (1930–2018) on her own.
 Cable grew up in the close-knit village of Cwmaman near Aberdare, He attended Blaengwawr Comprehensive School with his friend, Stereophonics singer-songwriter and guitarist Kelly Jones, who also lived on the same street.

 Career

 Stereophonics

 Together with Kelly Jones' school friend Richard Jones (no relation), the trio began playing covers in working men's clubs from 1992, under the name Tragic Love Company.
 The band later changed their name to Stereophonics in 1996.
 He also played a number of notable gigs in his native Wales.
 Of particular note were the concert of 12 June 1998 at Cardiff Castle and the concert of 31 July 1999 at the Morfa Stadium in Swansea, the latter shortly before the stadium was demolished.
 Both concerts were filmed live and released on VHS and DVD.